Time-Resolved EEG Decoding of Semantic Processing Reveals Altered Neural Dynamics in Depression and Suicidality: Introduction

 \section{Introduction}

 Depression is a globally prevalent mental health disorder, affecting over 280 million people, according to the World Health Organization~\cite{IHME_GBD_2023}.
 It is a leading cause of disability, significantly impairing cognitive, emotional, and social functioning across the lifespan~\cite{kroenke2001phq}.
-It is also a major risk factor for suicidality, including ideation, planning, and attempt that frequently co-occur with depression that contribute to over 700,000 deaths each year~\cite{WHO_suicide}.
-These alarming figures highlight the need for timely and objective methods to quantify depression and suicide risk.
+Depression is also a major risk factor for suicidality, including suicidal ideation, planning, and attempt.
+Suicidal ideation frequently co-occurs with depression and contributes to over 700,000 deaths each year~\cite{WHO_suicide}.
+These alarming figures emphasize the need for timely and objective methods to quantify depression and suicide risk.

-Although emerging neurophysiological methods have shown promise for the objective assessment of depression and suicidality, the field still lacks well-established biomarkers~\cite{abi2023candidate, simmatis_technical_2023}.
-Unlike physical conditions like heart attacks or strokes, which are characterized by well-defined physiological signatures and temporally precise indicators that guide diagnosis and intervention, mental health conditions often lack such temporally precise or functionally grounded biomarkers.
-Current clinical assessments largely rely on self-report measures such as the Patient Health Questionnaire-9 (PHQ-9) and the Suicidal Ideation Scale (SIS), as well as behavioral tests like the Depression Biased Implicit Association Test (D-BIAT)~\cite{kroenke2001phq, rudert2019dbiat, rudd1989prevalence}.
-While these tools are effective for patient screening, they may be limited as responses can be influenced by self-biases such as conscious strategies, social desirability, or task demands~\cite{edition2013diagnostic, lieberman2007social, nisbett1977telling}.
-Such biases can lead to inaccurate assessments and inappropriate clinical decisions, ultimately hindering effective intervention.
-Consequently, there is a critical need for objective neural biomarkers that are not influenced by self-biases and that can support more accurate and robust evaluation of mental health status.
+Although emerging neurophysiological methods have shown promise for the objective assessment of depression and suicidality, the field still lacks well-established neural signatures~\cite{abi2023candidate, simmatis_technical_2023}.
+Unlike physical conditions like heart attacks or strokes, which are characterized by well-defined physiological signatures and temporally precise indicators that guide diagnosis and intervention, mental health conditions often lack such temporally precise or functionally grounded indices.
+Current clinical assessments largely rely on self-report measures such as the Patient Health Questionnaire-9 (PHQ-9) and the Suicidal Ideation Scale (SIS), as well as behavioral tests like the Death Biased Implicit Association Test (D-BIAT)~\cite{kroenke2001phq, rudert2019dbiat, rudd1989prevalence}.
+While these tools are effective for patient screening, they may be limited as responses can be influenced by self-biases such as strategies, social desirability, or task demands~\cite{edition2013diagnostic, lieberman2007social, nisbett1977telling}, leading to underpowered assessments and clinical decisions, ultimately hindering effective intervention.
+Consequently, there is a critical need for objective and interpretable neural readouts that are not influenced by self-biases and that can support more accurate and robust evaluation of mental health status.